KNCT (TV): Technical information and subchannels

 As a PBS member station, KNCT carried PBS Kids on subchannel 46.2.
 KNCT would later add Create to 46.3 in July 2010, after the closedown of KWBU-TV.
 However, KNCT did not offer the Spanish-language V-me network, which was seen on KWBU until that station's closedown.

-In coincidence with the station's conversion into a commercial station, on January 2, 2019, KNCT began carrying programming from MeTV on its DT2 subchannel (with a simulcast on KWTX-DT3, which was concurrently established with the relaunch of KNCT) and Start TV on its DT3 subchannel.
+In coincidence with the station's conversion into a commercial station, on January 2, 2019, KNCT began carrying programming from MeTV on its 46.2 subchannel (with a simulcast on KWTX-TV 10.3, which was concurrently established with the relaunch of KNCT) and Start TV on its 46.3 subchannel.

 Analog-to-digital conversion

 KNCT shut down its analog signal, over UHF channel 46, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 38 to channel 46 for post-transition operation.